 The Pillar Procedure.
 Your first step for sleeping and feeling better.

 Pillar Procedure is a simple, safe, minimally invasive treatment for snoring and mild to moderate obstructive sleep apnea (OSA).
 Unlike other painful and invasive surgical procedures, the Pillar Procedure is a simple treatment that your doctor can perform in a single short office visit or in combination with other procedures.
 More than 25,000 people worldwide have been treated with the Pillar Procedure.
-ENT of Georgia has been performing the Pillar Procedure since 2006.

 During the Pillar Procedure, three tiny polyester implants are placed into the soft palate.
 Over time, the implants, together with the body's natural fibrotic response, add structural support to and stiffen the soft palate.
 This structural support and stiffening reduce the tissue vibration that can cause snoring and the palatal tissue collapse that can obstruct the upper airway and cause obstructive sleep apnea (OSA).